Rodong Sinmun / Yonhap via Reuters

 Ma Zhancheng / Xinhua via AP, file

-Chinese President Hu Jintao, right, meets with Jang Song Thaek, left, uncle of North Korean leader Kim Jong Un in Beijing on Aug.
+Chinese President Hu Jintao, right, meets with Jang Song Thaek, left, uncle of North Korean leader Kim Jong Un in Beijing Friday, Aug.
 17, 2012.
-Jang was the main conduit between the isolated nation and China.

 Rampant theories began circling immediately, chief among them the speculation that it was the start or end of a power struggle within the hermit kingdom.

 Ultimately Jang's extremely public removal was an anachronism – a throwback to the lethal, high-level purges conducted in the 1950s by his grandfather and the nation's founder, Kim Il Sung.

 In the years that followed, though, top officials in North Korea soon found themselves privy to an unspoken pact with their leader: Make it to the highest levels of power and while you may be purged for your transgressions, seldom will you be executed.